ECHOlab-DTU/Experimenting-with-large-ethnographic-data-workshop/README.md

 ### Step 2: Visualizing Sentence Embeddings with DataMapPlot

 Once the sentence embeddings are generated, the next step is to visualize them.
-This script utilizes [DataMapPlot](https://datamapplot.readthedocs.io/en/latest/) to create an interactive plot, showing how the embeddings are clustered and organized in a 2D space.
+This script uses [DataMapPlot](https://datamapplot.readthedocs.io/en/latest/) to create an interactive plot, showing how the embeddings are clustered and organized in a 2D space.

 ---